Flying Hacks: 10 Secrets to Stress-Free Air Travel (From a Pro!)

 I’ve written a whole post on how to FLY (forgive the pun) through airport security, saving yourself time and sanity along the way.
 Hint: it starts with keeping your liquids bag in your handbag when you arrive at the airport.
 Check out the post for everything you need to know!

-There you have it – everything you need to know for Stress-Free Air Travel!
+There you have it – My Best Airplane Hacks for Stress-Free Travel!

 Need more ideas?
 Check out these tips for first time flyers with anxiety.
 If you’re worried about air travel, these ideas will help put your mind at ease.